 My commissioned jobs support and inform my fine art practice, an ongoing inquiry into the philosophy of the deep ecology of plants and their innate gesture, from which work is regularly recognised in international competitions.

-Carol is passionate about the importance of plants for the health of people and our planet, and donates a percentage of her income to support education, conservation and awareness of plants and encouraging connection to nature.
+I am passionate about the importance of plants for the health of people and our planet, and donate a percentage of my income to support education, conservation and awareness of plants and encouraging connection to nature.

 Over the last 25 years I have become deeply connected with the plant world; while influencing their lives for my own ends in my garden and my studio, I have been at the same time studying the extraordinary secret life of plants.

 This has influenced my approach to creating an image, I use different types of perception to not only see their form, but to understand the meaning of the form and to reveal its ‘gesture’. which means having a communion with my subjects and a desire to feel their very life force.

 As Goethe writes ‘To approach vital nature requires a different cognitive capacity and cognitive organ from that used to perceive inert nature’

 I would go so far as to call myself a vitalist.
 I connect with the vital force that exists in all living things, an intelligent presence that directs and informs the organism on all levels.

 I'm particularly interested in connectivity.
 The material world is not a collection of separate objects, but is a network of relations between the various parts of a unified whole.
 Quantum physics tells us there is no objectivity and we are inextricably intertwined with everything that we experience.

 As more evidence unfolds about plants ability to connect with each other and with the wider world, I question our relationship with plants and our perception of nature as a whole.